MDbrosev/SerialSensorGraphing/README.md

-# SerialSensorGraphing
+# GraphingSerialData
-Graph sensor data that is obtained via serial connection using jFreeChart and jSerialComm APIs
+Graph temperature, tvoc and co2 data that is obtained via serial connection from the CCS811 Gas Sensor using jFreeChart and jSerialComm APIs.